Hypothyroidism in dogs: Risk factors

-Hypothyroidism symptoms are usually diagnosed in older dogs, this may be in part due to the slow onset of symptoms.
+Hypothyroidism symptoms are usually diagnosed in older dogs; this may be in part due to the slow onset of symptoms.

 Breed is a factor in the progression and likelihood of thyroiditis.
 Golden Retrievers and Doberman Pinschers are often reported as having a predilection for the condition.
 Breeds with a described mutation in the TPO gene include: Toy Fox Terriers, Rat Terriers, Tenterfield Terriers, and Spanish Water Dogs.
 Environmental factors have not been well described in the literature.

 In a study of more than 140,000 serum samples of suspected hypothyroidism, the five breeds with the highest prevalence of thyroglobulin autoantibodies were: English Setter (31%), Old English Sheepdog (23%), Boxer (19%), Giant Schnauzer (19%), and American Pit Bull Terrier (19%).

-No evidence exists of a predilection for any sex nor whether the animal is neutered or not.
+No evidence exists of a predilection for any sex, nor whether the animal is neutered or not.

 Congenital hypothyroidism

-Congenital hypothyroidism has unique symptoms that distinguish it from other forms of hypothyroidism such as: dwarfism, growth retardation, kyphosis, retarded tooth eruption, shortened lower jaw, and an enlarged skull.
-The cause of the symptoms are due to the role of thyroid hormone in bone and mental growth.
+Congenital hypothyroidism has unique symptoms that distinguish it from other forms of hypothyroidism, such as dwarfism, growth retardation, kyphosis, retarded tooth eruption, shortened lower jaw, and an enlarged skull.
+The symptoms are due to thyroid hormones' role in bone and mental growth.

 Thyrotoxicosis

-Thyrotoxicosis is when an abnormally high amount of circulating thyroid-hormone is present, in this instance it does not refer to hyperthyroidism but instead excessive levels due to administration of thyroid-hormone treatment.
+Thyrotoxicosis is the presence of an abnormally high circulating thyroid hormone level; in this context, it does not refer to hyperthyroidism but instead to excessive levels due to thyroid hormone treatment.
 Thyrotoxicosis is a rare side effect in dogs receiving levothyroxine treatment due to the half-life and poor absorption.
-Thyrotoxicosis occurs when a dog is either given too much levothyroxine or has issues with metabolising it.
+Thyrotoxicosis occurs when a dog is given too much levothyroxine or has difficulty metabolising it.
 Symptoms include: polypynoea, anxiety, tachycardia, aggression, polyuria, polydipsia, polyphagia, and cachexia.

 Comorbidities

 Immune-mediated endocrine disorders such as diabetes mellitus and hypoadrenocoriticism often occur alongside lymphocytic thyroiditis.
-One study found 4% of dogs with hypoadrenocorticism also had hypothyroidism and one dog had hypoadrenocorticism, hypothyroidism, diabetes mellitus, and hyperparathyroidism.
+One study found 4% of dogs with hypoadrenocorticism also had hypothyroidism, and one dog had hypoadrenocorticism, hypothyroidism, diabetes mellitus, and hyperparathyroidism.
 Orchitis occurring alongside thyroiditis has been documented in Beagles.
-The average time for a diagnosis of a second endocrinopathy is 4 months, with one dog having a period of 53 months between diagnosis.
+The average time to diagnosis of a second endocrinopathy is 4 months, with one dog having a 53-month interval between diagnoses.

-A pituitary tumour that causes pituitary destruction may cause hypothyroidism, alongside: hypocortisolism, diabetes insipidus, and sexual dysfunction.
+A pituitary tumour that causes pituitary destruction may cause hypothyroidism, alongside hypocortisolism, diabetes insipidus, and sexual dysfunction.